whosonfirst/go-whosonfirst-sqlite-features-index/README.md

 ## Deprecation notice (December 2024)

 This package has been deprecated.
 It has been superseded by the [whosonfirst/go-whosonfirst-database-sqlite](https://github.com/whosonfirst/go-whosonfirst-database-sqlite?) package.
-It will be archived in early 2025.

 ## Documentation